Persona 5 Tactica: Development

 Persona 5 Tactica was announced at the Xbox Games Showcase in June 2023.
 To coincide with the game's reveal, Weekly Famitsu published a series of interviews with several staff involved with the game.
 The first, conducted with the game's director Naoya Maeda, producer Kazuhisa Wada and business producer Atsushi Nomura, revealed details on the motivation behind making a Persona-themed strategy game, with Wada remarking on Tacticas potential for "expanding the possibilities of the series", in addition to his personal desire to tell a new story with the Persona 5 characters.
 Maeda further spoke to the game's accessibility to casual players who were not as familiar or skilled at playing strategy role-playing games, highlighting the ease of seeing ally and enemy advantages and weaknesses through their positions on the battle grids.
-Persona 5 vocalist Lyn Inaizumi contributed new themes to the game's score, composed by Atlus Sound Team member Toshiki Konishi.
+Persona 5 vocalist Lyn (Note: Lyn's full name is Lyn Inaizumi.) contributed new themes to the game's score, composed by Atlus Sound Team member Toshiki Konishi.
 Konishi used similar lyrics and riffs across the game's soundtrack to make the songs "feel connected" to each other.
 The game's battle music was made to not be overly rousing so that players would not be distracted.

 Wada stated the desire to produce Tactica came from a lack of a tactics-based game in the Persona series despite Atlus' prior experience producing games in that genre, including Devil Survivor (2009) and Devil Survivor 2 (2011).
 Nomura shared this sentiment, feeling that the characteristic traits and gameplay elements associated with the Phantom Thieves of Hearts, such as stealth and observing enemy behavior from vantage points, fit with the genre, providing an example of a map with height differences between enemy and ally units.
 He explained, "By moving the character directly, you can find locations where it is difficult for you to be attacked or it is easy to coordinate with others.
 So you will be developing strategies before you know it."
 Earlier in development prior to the character redesigns being finalized, the team used the models of the Phantom Thieves members from Persona Q2: New Cinema Labyrinth (2019) when prototyping the game before deciding on the art direction.
 However, despite the similarities in art style to the Persona Q games, character designer Hanako Oribe felt that the decision to retain the characters' original proportions in other appearances while placing more emphasis on exaggerating their hands and feet, resulted in a look more reminiscent of comic books.
 Director Naoya Maeda stated that the game's camera angle meant that standard character proportions would "almost look like stick figures", hence the character redesigns.